larsks/fakeprovide/README.md

-This is better than simply running `rpm --nodeps ...` because you are left with a valid dependency tree, and `yum` has actually started to maintain some metadata outside of rpm (so running `rpm` directory is discouraged).
+This is better than simply running `rpm --nodeps ...` because you are left with a valid dependency tree, and `yum` has actually started to maintain some metadata outside of rpm (so running `rpm` directly is discouraged).

 Options
 =======